We’re open everyday 24/7

 The Yale Journal of Biology and Medicine also mentions various ways relapse occurs.
 These include:

 This involves denial as people are not thinking about avoiding substances.
-Instead, they may be focused on their past relapse and harbor emotions that set the stage for a future relapse.
+Instead, they may be focused on their past relapse and harbor emotions that set the stage for future relapse.

 A person battles with their desire to use and abstain from a given substance.
 A person’s cravings may overpower their ability to continue resisting.